Water, Sanitation and Hygiene

 Along with food and shelter, safe water and sanitation are the highest priority interventions in emergency situations.
 Unless adequate water and sanitation services are quickly provided to emergency-affected children and their families, disease and death will follow.
 And unless good hygiene is consistently practiced by affected people, the danger of diarrhoea, cholera and other disease outbreaks will persist.
 This is true in all types of emergencies, from rapid onset natural disasters to long-term crises caused by a range of complex factors.

 UNICEF's first-ever WASH project was an emergency intervention: a well drilling operation in drought-affected northern India in 1966.
 Since then, UNICEF has responded with water, sanitation and hygiene interventions in hundreds of emergencies in countries around the world.

 Today, UNICEF is the lead emergency agency in the WASH sector.
-Guided by its Core Commitments for Children in Humanitarian Action, UNICEF continues to respond directly to emergencies around the world.
+Guided by its Core Commitments to Children, UNICEF continues to respond directly to emergencies around the world.
 UNICEF is also responsible for coordinating the overall emergency WASH response as the designated lead agency under the United Nations Inter-Agency Standing Committee (IASC) Cluster approach.
 In both of these roles, UNICEF is also heavily involved in emergency preparedness planning, and in support to post-emergency reconstruction efforts.